muriiloandrade/cred-gen/README.md

 # cred-gen
-An simple cli app to easily get Salesforce sessionIds
+A simple cli app to easily get Salesforce sessionIds

 Fulfill the .env.example in a new `*.sh` file with execute permission and source it in your shell config file